 Of course, being first is one thing; staying first is another.
 It takes hard work and enormous energy to stay on top with a new product or idea.
 Continued innovation is a must.

-2. Attribute leadership.
 This is when you double down on a single attribute—you’re known as the best for one aspect or use case.
 Zappos did it with customer support.
 WP Engine used speed.
-Copytesting is the only audience intelligence tool that’s 100% focused on copy.
+Wynter is the only messaging research tool.